 Chuanqing WANG received the B.S. degree in material science and engineering from Harbin Engineering University, Harbin, China.
 He participated in summer program of Neuroscience and Cognitive Science in Tsinghua-Peking University.
 He joined the Center of Excellence in Biomedical Research on Advanced Integrated-on-chips Neurotechnologies (CenBRAIN Neurotech) and became a PhD Candidate of Westlake University in September 2019.

-Retinal prostheses are intended to enhance vision for retinal impairment disease such as Age-related Macular Degeneration (AMD) and Retinitis Pigmentosa (RP).
-These devices, dealing with visual signal processing ability and energy efficiency, are emerging as a wearable intelligent device for personal healthcare purposes.
-The implementation of deep-learning algorithms is adopted to replace the behavior of degenerative cell layers in our proposed retinal prosthesis.
-This algorithm is being implemented in a custom neuromorphic processor to meet the real-time processing and low-power consumption criteria.
-This optogenetic-based retinal prosthesis with bio-inspired processing framework as well as power efficient characteristics will provide solution to recover the lost cell layers in both AMD and RP vision diseases.
+Retinal prostheses are intended to enhance vision in individuals suffering from retinal impairments such as Age-related Macular Degeneration (AMD) and Retinitis Pigmentosa (RP).
+Intelligent and low-power retinal prostheses are highly demanded in this era, where wearable and implantable devices are used for numerous healthcare applications.
+To stay current and address this challenge, we propose a bio-inspired power-efficient optogenetics-based retinal prostheses.
+This approach utilizes a spike-based processing framework that mimics the behavior of the human retina and replaces the function of degenerative cell layers.
+This algorithm is being implemented on a custom neuromorphic processor to meet the criteria for real-time processing and low-power consumption.
+This optogenetic-based retinal prosthesis with bio-inspired processing framework as well as power efficient characteristics will provide a promising solution for improving vision restoration in both AMD and RP.

 Wang C, Fang C, M. Sawan, et al. “Artificial intelligence techniques for retinal prostheses: A comprehensive review and future direction”.
 Journal of Neural Engineering, 2023, doi: 10.1088/1741-2552/acb295.